-- Looked after children and previously looked after children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - 2.
-The presence of a sibling in the school or a sibling who left the school in the last 2 years. - (SIF required) All students who themselves or whose parents are involved in worship and/or church activities. - 4.
-(SIF required) Children who attend a named Church of England Primary School (please see note 1 below) - 5.
+- Children of parents who have been directly employed by the school in any capacity for a period of 2 years or longer and are on the payroll at the closing date for applications. - 6.
 Students living nearest to the school.
-Distances will be measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG)...
+Distances will be measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG) {approx. 28 students Sept 2023, furthest distance admitted 0.7km}